 Addressing barriers to promoting sustainable finance and climate finance has become instrumental in securing the resources needed to finance the aspired transition.
 These barriers include, but are not limited to, the absence of a supportive regulatory framework where no explicit climate-related financial regulations have been enacted.
 Furthermore, environmental, social and governance principles have been developed as a reference guidance framework to be adopted on a voluntary basis by finance providers and investors and not as a mandatory requirement for accessing finance or for reporting and disclosure.
-Given the lack of strict enforcement of sustainability rules and requirements, addressing environmental and social risks, may reduce financing institutions' incentives to comply with sustainability guidelines to better withstand competition from their more lenient non-complying market rivals.46 institutions to promote their participation in greening the sector and scaling up sustainable finance practices.
+Given the lack of strict enforcement of sustainability rules and requirements, addressing environmental and social risks, may reduce financing institutions' incentives to comply with sustainability guidelines to better withstand competition from their more lenient non-complying market rivals.

+This is in addition to the absence of a supportive system to incentivize financing the transition to a more inclusive, green and resilient economy.
+In particular, no explicit incentives have been offered to financial institutions to promote their participation in greening the sector and scaling up sustainable finance practices.
 This could be achieved through a number of measures, such as preferential rates and credit allocation policies, which have been implemented in countries like Bangladesh and India.
 A lack of awareness of the merits of sustainable development in general, and sustainable finance in particular, may have caused unsustainable patterns to persist on the part of consumers, producers and investors and may have limited the flow of scarce financial resources towards more socially responsible and green investment ventures.